 Now a community center, the foundry, built in 1856, contributed technology for mining, skiing and other industries.

 Built in 1856 by civic leader and former U.S. Senator Aaron A. Sargent, this carefully restored and landscaped home is one of the most viewed in town.
-Now a bed and breakfast inn.

 The Nevada County Courthouse